glennjones/microformat-shiv/README.md

 microformat-shiv
 ================
-A cross browser javascript microformats parser, which can also be used to build [browser extensions](https://github.com/glennjones/microformat-shiv/tree/master/examples).
+A cross browser JavaScript microformats parser, which can also be used to build [browser extensions](https://github.com/glennjones/microformat-shiv/tree/master/examples).

 Installation
 ------------

-Using bower:
+Using Bower:

 ```sh
 $ bower install microformat-shiv